MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 ## Add support for the Azure CLI

-The Azure CLI is an optional method for submitting quantum jobs using a terminal window in VS Code.
+The Azure CLI is an optional method for submitting quantum jobs using a terminal window in Visual Studio Code.

 1. Install the [Azure CLI](/cli/azure/install-azure-cli).
+1. Open the command line.
-1. Install the latest Azure CLI `quantum` extension.
-Open a command prompt and run the following command:
+1. Install the latest Azure CLI `quantum` extension:

     ```cmd
     az extension add \